 - Extraction - Extracting data from data sources such as line of business applications, SaaS tools and operational databases;

 - Ingestion - Ingesting extracted data into a central location such as a Data Lake or Data Warehouse for subsequent use and analysis;

-- Transformation - Transforming the data on arrival such that it is cleaned, structured and made ready for consumption or analysis;
+- Transformation - Transforming the data such that it is cleaned, structured and processed ready for further analysis;

 - Storage - Storing the data in a persistent store such as a data warehouse or data lake;

 - Consumption - Capabilites such as searching, reporting, dashboarding for use by Data Analysts, Data Scientists and business users;

 Architecturally, these could be thought of as tiers or layers of the stack which we can consider independently.